 You can view a presentation with further information about plans to evaluate MUP.

 The MESAS MUP evaluation portfolio is overseen by the MESAS Governance Board, with academic and strategic delivery partner input.
-This group was first established in 2013, was put on hold during the legal process and has now been resurrected.
+This group, first established in 2013, was put on hold during the legal process and has now been resurrected.
 Evaluation Advisory Groups are being established to oversee the component studies.

-You can view the membership and terms of reference for the Governance Board.
-Details on the Evaluation Advisory Groups will be added to this page as and when they are agreed.
+You can view the membership and terms of reference for the Governance Board and Evaluation Advisory Groups below.
+Details on other Advisory Groups will be added to this page as and when they are agreed.

-You can contact us to find out more about the evaluation plan.
+You can contact us to find out more about the evaluation plan and the studies within it.